danielmiessler/neovim/README.md

 This is my latest (neo)Vim configuration.
 The repo includes two files:

-- `settings.lua`
-- `keymaps.lua`

-- settings.lua - this is where most of my core commands exist, including the most basic setup options for (n)vim.
+- `settings.lua` — this is where most of my core commands exist, including the most basic setup options for (n)vim.
-- keymaps.lua - this is where I do all my remaps
+- `keymaps.lua` — this is where I do all my remaps

 ## Philosophy